Sv443/Conways-CLIfe/README.md

 # Conways-CLIfe
 Conway's Game of Life in the Command Line Interface.
-Features a bunch of premade presets and an editor to create your own presets.
+Features a bunch of premade presets, a random generator and an editor to create your own presets.
 Windows Users: I strongly recommend using CMD or Git Bash to run this since it looks better than PowerShell.

 ### This game is part of my [CLI game collection](https://github.com/Sv443/CLI-Games-Collection)